worsleyj/odin-recipes/README.md

 # odin-recipes
-a short project to practice html using a mock recipe website
+A short project to practice html and css using a mock recipe website.

+This mock recipe website contains three recipes copied from allrecipes.com.